 Right now, I'm dyeing yarn part-time and working full-time, so I'm not able to accommodate any additional wholesale requests.
 There might be an opportunity for me to accept wholesale orders in the future, so if you'd like to be notified, please don't hesitate to email me.

 If you have a problem once your order is delivered, please do contact me.
 I want to do my best to make sure you're happy with what you receive.

 Please hand wash projects made with my yarn in cold water.
 I take care to properly rinse yarn after dyeing, but sometimes weird things happen, and a small amount of bleeding might occur, especially with pinks/purples/bright greens.
 With colours like that, I recommend using a couple of colour catchers in the water.
 I use these ones from London Drugs, and I've heard that these ones from Amazon work well for those of you in the US.

 When I open up custom pre-orders, there is sometimes confusion between a colourcombo and a colourway.
 A colourcombo is what I call the, usually, four-colour digital image I post every morning on Instagram.
 A colourway is yarn that I've dyed a specific colour (see my colourways page).
 Not all colourcombos become colourways.
 I produce about 30-ish new colourways a year, but I release 365 new colourcombos a year.

 A Curio is what I call my studio seconds.
 It's a skein that either didn't turn out with the colours I intended, or has a blemish, or is on a base I don't normally use.
 The Curio description will let you know exactly what the problem is.
-Curios are always sold at a discount, and usually go into my shop once a year.
-They are one-of-a-kind and when I do a Curio update, everything sells pretty quick due to the rare nature of the colourways.
+Curios are always sold at a discount, and will go into my shop with a bit of notice.
+They are one-of-a-kind and when I add Curios to an update, they sell pretty quick due to the rare nature of the colourways.